deepcurator/DCC/src/code2graph/README.md

 ```shell
 pip install -r requirements.txt
 ```
+## Download RDF Dataset

+You can download the RDF graphs and triples generated on TensorFlow papers scraped from Paperswithcode website here: `https://osf.io/zrusg/?view_only=f6ed10613af94c6d8050796a30f1568b`.

 ## Usage Examples
 ### Running Computation-Based Approach
 Under Construction, or you can also refer to the [notebook](testScript/computational_graph_based.ipynb).